spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 ### 2.3 WIT-SVID
 WIT-SVIDs are signed JWTs containing a SPIFFE ID in the `sub` claim and a public key binding, with proof-of-possession metadata regarding the signing key available in a `cnf` claim.

 WIT-SVIDs differ from JWT-SVIDs in that they are proof-of-possession tokens (i.e. **not** bearer tokens).
-This provides enhanced security guarantees about caller provenance, integrity, and non-repudiation.
+This provides enhanced security guarantees about caller provenance, integrity, and non-repudiation while still maintaining the interoperability of using token-based authentication in the application layer.

 ## 3. Comparison Matrix